 - High Classification shipment: refers to freight which requires high rates for shipment.

 Mode of shipment:

 It refers to the timeline during which the consignee wants the freight to be delivered.
 In case of urgency, the consignee can pay extra for faster shipment.

 This includes the rate for fuel, tariff and other rates (third party vendors), this is also included in the freight cost.

 All these factors are included while calculating the freight cost.
-There are shipment companies who try to add extra cost to increase the freight price for their own profit.
-The companies who can offer you with the total breakdown of all the cost and unveiling all factors in the bill are the best option for cargo shipment including the insurance amount and how it has been calculated.
+There are shipment companies who try to add extra costs to increase the freight price for their own profit.
+The companies who can offer you the total breakdown of all the cost and unveiling all factors in the bill are the best option for cargo shipment including the insurance amount and how it has been calculated.